-We’re delighted to start summer with a new Scholar’s Compass series.
 Scholar’s Compass is our ongoing online devotional for academics.
 In it, we ask authors to write about how their academic vocations and their lives as followers of Christ fit together in a simple format: A quote from Scripture or a Christian author, a reflection, a question to think about, and a prayer.
 Since we launched the series in 2014, Scholar’s Compass has been one of our most widely read features.
 You can browse the whole series here.
-Today new ESN author Christian Brady continues his Scholar’s Compass series on transitions.
-You can read the first post here.
+In this post, ESN author Christian Brady continues his Scholar’s Compass series on transitions.
+Follow this link for the whole series.

 I grew up in a great church with a wonderful, expository preacher.
 As I recall the stories he used to tell, at one time in his life Dr. Richard Halverson was a hobo and performed on vaudeville.
 He certainly would often end evening services with the lights down low and scat singing so he clearly had some of the performer in him.
 His preaching was sound and grew out of the biblical text.
 I think it is from this background that my interest in exegesis emerged and why all of my academic research has been based upon how people (and specifically the rabbis of late antiquity) interpreted the Bible.